simonfuhrmann/invokeai-stereo/README.md

 parallel-view stereograms.
 Stereograms are 2D images that, when viewed properly, reveal a 3D scene.

-Example stereo image (with embedded workflow).
-To load the workflow, drag and drop it into your InvokeAI (Ctrl-V doesn't seem to work), right click the image and select "Load Workflow".
+Following is an example stereo image with an embedded workflow.
+To load the workflow, drag and drop it into your InvokeAI (Ctrl-V doesn't seem to work).
+Then right-click the image and select "Load Workflow".

 ![Example stereo image](docs/example_stereo_01.png)

 ## Installation

 Clone this repository into your `<invokeai>/nodes/`.
-The restart your InvokeAI server.
+Then restart your InvokeAI server.
 For example:

 ```bash